Gérard Group | Spatiotemporal Dynamics of T Cell Responses

 1. CD8 T CELL COMMUNICATION IN INFECTION.

 We are interested in the cellular communications that regulate the collective behaviour of CD8 T cells.
 We previously discovered that CD8 T cells interact with each other, forming T cell–T cell synapses driven by the integrin LFA-1 and its ligand ICAM-1.
 T cell synapses regulate T cell differentiation (Gérard et al, Nature Immunology 2013).
-We are now investigating how direct communication between CD8 T cells (Uhl et al, IJMS 2020) shapes the breadth of T cell responses and which signals are involved, currently focusing on IFN-gamma signalling (Krummel, Mahale et al, PNAS 2018).
+We are now investigating how direct communication between CD8 T cells (Uhl et al, IJMS 2020) shapes the breadth of T cell responses and which signals are involved, currently focusing on IFN-gamma signalling (Krummel, Mahale et al, PNAS 2018, Uhl et al, Nat Comms 2023).
 To address this question, we use a combination of imaging, functional assays and genomics.

 2. IMMUNE FEEDBACKS IN TUMOURS.

 Our lab studies how cancer co-opt physiological regulatory mechanisms to evade the immune responses (Headley et al., Nature 2016).
 Using functional assays and genomics, we are addressing how pro-inflammatory cytokines regulate anti-tumour responses.
-We demonstrated that IFN-gamma signalling in T cells restricts anti-tumour immunity by inhibiting the maintenance and diversity of intra-tumoural stem-like T cells (Mazet et al., Nat Comms 2023).
+Pro-inflammatory cytokines, such as IFN-gamma, are central to anti-tumour immunity.
+But it also signals to other cells in the tumour microenvironment, where it displays anti- but also pro-tumour functions.
+For example, we demonstrated that IFN-gamma signalling in T cells restricts anti-tumour immunity by inhibiting the maintenance and diversity of intra-tumoural stem-like T cells (Mazet et al., Nat Comms 2023).
+We are currently investigating how the immune response responds and adapt to tumours that are escaping immunosurveillance by inhibiting IFN-gamma sensing.

 3. MICROENVIRONMENTS AND COLLECTIVE BEHAVIOUR.